Bipolar Disorder: Key Facts

 something that isn’t there.

-- Treating a high: Lithium, antipsychotics and Sodium
+- Treating a high: lithium, antipsychotics and sodium

-Valproate are commonly used.
+valproate are the medications most commonly used.
+Sodium

 - Treating depression: